- Oops!Something went wrong.Please try again later.

 A hot car can make all the difference in a movie scene.
 Think about it: How much different would xXx play if Vin Diesel had stolen a station wagon instead of a Corvette?
-The part where he parachutes out of the car would be somewhat less dramatic, almost as if it need a “wah-wah” sound effect or a slide whistle.
+The part where he parachutes out of the car would be somewhat less dramatic, almost as if it needed a “wah-wah” sound effect or a slide whistle.
 That memorable Terms of Endearment scene with Jack Nicholson cruising along the beach in a sensible sedan wouldn’t work either.

 As Chevy gears up to release the new Corvette C8 on July 18, here’s a closer look at some of moviegoers’ favorite scenes featuring the iconic car over the past four decades.